Mindy Dmuchowski, PMP

 Bio

-Pablo Martinez Amezcua, MD, PhD, MHS is an Assistant Professor in the Department of Epidemiology.
+Pablo Martinez Amezcua, MD, PhD, MHS is an assistant professor in the Department of Epidemiology.
 He earned his medical degree at the National Autonomous University of Mexico in Mexico City.
 He then completed his Master of Health Science degree and doctorate in epidemiology at the Johns Hopkins Bloomberg School of Public Health.

 Esther Oh, MD, PhD